julianrojas87/PhD-consortium-ISWC2019/content/abstract.md

 or bicycle users trying to avoid highly polluted routes are some examples where highly individualized route planning is needed.
 <!-- Need         -->
-Current route planning applications lack flexibility.
+Current route planning applications lack query flexibility.
 The types of queries supported by a route planner are only determined at design time and heavily depend on centralized pre-selected data sources.